Skip to Content

 The aeranthos is another of the most common air plants and one I was already familiar with.
 The aeranthos is naturally resilient and has solid and rigid leaves.
 One of the best features of the amaranthus is that it will eventually bloom into a beautiful flower.

 Much like the ionantha, the aeranthos need little attention, and misting twice a week is usually perfect.
-The aeranthos works great as a centerpiece for other tillandsia plants due to its bold green leaves, clearly defined shape, and bright flower.
+The aeranthos works great as a center for other tillandsia plants due to its bold green leaves, clearly defined shape, and bright flower.

 Tillandsia Juncifolia